brianwisti/parrot-babysteps/README.md

 ## I have questions!

 Don't we all?
-You can find details about contacting my at [my page][].
+You can find details about contacting me at [my page][].

 Brian Wisti